RUCOGS/rucogs-infrastructure-docs/docs/devops/ci_cd.md

 ## Backups

-We also use Github Actions to automate backups of both the database and users' uploaded files.
+We also use GitHub Actions to automate backups of both the database and users' uploaded files.
 Inside our `rucogs-infrastructure-backup` repository, we have `.github/workflows/actions.yml` workflow shown below.
 This workflows requires the URI connection string to the MongoDB database, as well as the

 ```yaml
 name: 📦 Make Backups